WordPress/performance/modules/images/webp-uploads/readme.txt

 **Initial Release**

-* Initial release of the WebP support performance plugin module as a standalone plugin. ([636](https://github.com/WordPress/performance/issues/636))
+* Initial release of the WebP Uploads plugin as a standalone plugin. ([664](https://github.com/WordPress/performance/pull/664))